Blackjack Strategy: Splitting and Doubling Down Explained

 When dealt two aces, you’ve got to split them!
 With as many as 16 cards with the value of 10, the chances of hitting blackjack twice when you split aces are really high.
 Despite the dealer’s upcard, it’s always a good idea to split the aces.

-The stats tell us this is a go-to blackjack split if the dealer shows a 2, 3, 4, 5, 6, 8 or 9.
-Although, if the dealer shows a 7, 10 or ace it may be better to stay.
+The stats tell us this is a go-to split in blackjack when the dealer shows a 2, 3, 4, 5, 6, 8, or 9.
+Although if the dealer shows a 7, 10, or ace, it may be better to stay.

 When dealt a pair of 10s, there really isn’t much splitting them could do to make your hand better.
 This is a hand you should stay.

-If you get a pair of 4s, this is not when to split in blackjack.
+If you get a pair of 4s, this is not the time to split in blackjack.
 Splitting the 4s will just give you two equally bad hands.
 At least, with two 4s in hand, it’s impossible to bust out after one hit.

 Splitting 5s is a lot like splitting 4s, except worse.
 Having a pair of 5s means you have 10 in hand.
 Hit for the ace or maybe even double down if the dealer shows anything but a 9, 10, or ace.